 Eligibility for federal grants is determined by completing the FAFSA.
 Other grants will have forms or applications that will need to be completed to determine eligibility.

 Similar to grants, scholarships are money to help cover the cost of attending college that you do not need to be pay back.

-Clark College Foundation scholarship program awards hundreds of thousands of dollars to students every year.
+Clark College Foundation scholarship program awards more than $1 million in scholarships, special awards and financial support to hundreds of students each year.
 All students are encouraged to apply no matter their level of need.
-Students may also apply for a variety of local, state, and national scholarships.
-Each scholarship will have its own application process not directly associated with the student’s FAFSA application.
+Each scholarship will have its own application process that is not directly associated with a student’s FAFSA application.

 Clark College is proud to be a military-friendly school, and as such, the Clark College Veterans Affairs office serves as a liaison between the college and U.S. Department of Veterans Affairs.